CSA-OCP-GER/aad-identity-for-developers/challenge-0-oidc-idtoken.md

 ## Summary

-This challenge showed how to create an new application in AAD and how an `OpenIdConnect` request is created to authenticate an user.
+This challenge showed how to create an new application in AAD and how an authentication request for authenticating an user can be created using the Open ID Connect protocol.
+The full process is described [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc).